The Concept of the Sacrament of

 THE HISTORY OF THE SECRET SURVIVAL OF THE MYSTERIOUS CONFESSION

-The current status of the confession in the Russian Church (placed in the Trebnik) is derived from Greek ranks developed in the 16th-17th centuries.
-The latter was greatly influenced by the oldest rite of the secret confession called Nomocanon John Postnik, attributed to John, Patr.
+The current status of the confession in the Russian Church (placed in the Trebnik) is based on Greek ranks developed in the 16th-17th centuries.
+The latter was greatly influenced by the oldest rite of the secret confession called Nomocanon John Postnik, attributed to John, patr.
 Constantinople, who lived in the VI. (+ 596).
 In the Russian Church in the XV-XVII centuries.
-The order of confession existed in a variety of diverse and very extensive versions, based on the confession of John the Poster.
-In the XVII century.
-First published in Kiev (1620), then in Moscow (1639 and 1658), a short confession from the end of the XVII century (after the publication of 1685), after some additions (supplemented by penitential troparia, permissive prayer from Trebnik Peter The graves: "The Lord our God Jesus Christ" and the admonition to the penitent) remains unchanged until our time.
+The order of confession existed in a variety of diverse and very extensive editions, based on the confession of John Postnik.
+In the XVII century. first published in Kiev (1620), then in Moscow (1639 and 1658), a short confession from the end of the XVII century (after the publication of 1685), after some additions (supplemented by penitential troparia, permissive prayer from Trebnik Peter The graves: "The Lord our God Jesus Christ" and the admonition to the penitent) remains unchanged until our time.

 MAIN DOGMATIC AND MORAL CONTENT AND APPOINTMENT OF THE SACRAMENT OF THE SISINESS

-Baptism and repentance.Through the Sacrament of Baptism - the "bathing house", the font of a new, renewed life, a man received a pledge of "justification" - truth, righteousness, through the mysterious forgiveness of sins, his soul "enlightened" and sanctified by his body.
-To fight against sin, repressed, banished as if to the periphery of his nature, he received graceful powers in the sacrament of Confirmation, and in the sacrament of the Eucharist - the "sanctification" of the body and soul.
-But through the sins that a person commits after these sacraments, he is deprived of the gracious powers, through the "mediocrity" (barrier) of sin, deprives himself of life in the love of God, putting his own selfish will above the will of God and the love of God and man.
-And here the Lord established the sacrament of Penance, which the Holy Fathers call the second baptism, to purify from the sins that were made after the baptism, and for the return of the gracious gifts.
+Baptism and repentance.Through the Sacrament of Baptism - the "bathing house of baptism", the font of a new, renewed life, a person received a pledge of "justification" - righteousness, righteousness, through the mysterious forgiveness of sins, his soul was "enlightened" and sanctified by the body.
+To fight against sin, repressed, banished as if to the periphery of his nature, he received graceful powers in the sacrament of Confirmation, and in the sacrament of the Eucharist - the "consecration" of body and soul.
+But through the sins that a person commits after these sacraments, he is deprived of the gracious powers, through the "mediocrity" (barrier) of sin, deprives himself of life in the love of God, placing his self-contained, self-willed will above the will of God and love for God and man.
+And so, to cleanse from the sins that were made after the baptism, and for the return of the gracious gifts, the Lord instituted the sacrament of Penance, which the Holy Fathers call the second baptism.